 Editor's Review of Bumble

 Very few dating applications are as polarizing as Bumble because most of the men and women using it either love it or hate it.
 The reason for this polarization is because the application has a unique rule where women must message first before men.
 For many women who believe in the existence of chivalry, this application ranks rather low in their opinion.
 For men who have trouble interacting with women, the application is viewed as a Godsend.
 To outsiders who have never heard of Bumble before, it is very similar to Tinder wherein users swipe right to like other users and left to ignore them.
 About the only differences that Bumble has over Tinder is women have to message first, and the profile picture resolution is a lot bigger and of higher quality.
 In addition, Bumble also offers Bumble BFF and Bumble Bizz, which are features to find friends of the same sex as well as to network for work.
+Bumble says its "free" but you really need to use premium memberships or upgrades in order to find someone and not be frustrated with the experience.
+The 4 current upgrades are: Bumble Boost, Bumble Premium, SuperSwipe, and Spotlight.

 Sign-Up and Login Process